International Building (Rockefeller Center): Palazzo d'Italia

 The ground floor of the Palazzo includes storefronts and display windows, above which runs a cornice.
 The center of the Palazzo contains a main entrance with bronze doors.
 Above the doors and within the entrance, Piccirilli designed a 10 by 16 ft glass panel, which depicted a man holding a spade with Italian inscriptions above and below.
 Corning Inc. manufactured the panel, which was built in 45 pieces.
 The works were covered in 1941 because they overtly celebrated fascism.
 In 1965, the original Piccirilli work above the entrance was replaced by Giacomo Manzù's bronze relief Italia, which depicts fruits below the word "Italia".
 The same year, Manzù created The Immigrant, a bas-relief depicting a penurious mother and child with their belongings, upon a background of sgraffito foliage.
 The Immigrant replaced the center door of the entryway, but it was reoriented in 2001 when the center door was re-added.

 The entrance cartouche above the doorways originally depicted the Crown of Savoy and a Fascist symbol.
 The second through sixth floors have steel sash windows, with limestone spandrels between the windows on each story.
 The windows are separated by flat vertical piers with ribbon moldings at their capitals.
 Three flagpoles hang from the piers.
 Lentelli's limestone bas-reliefs above the sixth-story windows signify four periods of Italian history: Roman Empire, the Italian Renaissance, the unification of Italy, and Fascist Italy from left to right.
 The Roman Empire panel depicts a military uniform, crown, wreath, and the initials SPQR, while the Renaissance panel contains a shield, a lion's head, and the Roman numerals "MCCCC" (the year 1400).
 The unification panel depicts two flags and the words "Morteo/Liberata" (death/liberty).
-The Fascist panel depicts a eagle above fasces; the inscription "AXII" (representing the Fascists' March on Rome in 1922) was removed in 1949.
+The Fascist panel depicts an eagle above fasces; the inscription "AXII" (representing the Fascists' March on Rome in 1922) was removed in 1949.